yijia2413/vagrant-cascading-hadoop-cluster/README.md

 # vagrant-hadoop-cluster - extended

-Deploying [apache-hadoop](http://hadoop.apache.org) in a virtualized cluster in simple steps.
+Deploying [apache-hadoop](http://hadoop.apache.org) in a virtualized cluster as easy as 1-2-3.
 Have your own cluster for local testing or just counting words.

 This work is based on:
 http://cscarioni.blogspot.co.uk/2012/09/setting-up-hadoop-virtual-cluster-with.html